 The first American student political movement developed on college and university campuses throughout the United States in the 1930s, including at the University of Minnesota.
-Robert Cohen, When the Old Left Was Young: Student Radicals and America’s First Mass Student Movement 1929-1941, (Oxford and New York: Oxford University Press), 1993.
+Robert Cohen, When the Old Left Was Young: Student Radicals and America’s First Mass Student Movement 1929-1941 (Oxford: Oxford University Press, 1993).

 Activists took up the struggles to oppose entering a war in Europe, to stop mandatory on-campus student military drills, and to strengthen student rights.
-African-American students led the efforts to integrate student housing and fight for the rights of African Americans on the campus.
-Students embraced a great diversity of politically progressive opinions at the University of Minnesota, which included visions inspired by communism, socialism, liberalism, and the ideas of the Farmer-Labor Party.
-Students at the University of Minnesota and elsewhere worked for civil rights off campus.
+African American students led the efforts to integrate student housing and fight for the rights of African Americans on the campus.
+Students embraced a great diversity of politically progressive opinions at the University of Minnesota, which included visions inspired by communism, socialism, liberalism, labor rights, and the visions of the Farmer-Labor Party.
+Students at the University of Minnesota and elsewhere worked for civil rights on and off campus.

-President Lotus Coffman and a small number of University of Minnesota Regents were personally opposed to left-wing politics and began to question why there were radicals on the campus.
+President Lotus Coffman, Dean of Student Affairs Edward Nicholson, and a small number of University of Minnesota Regents were personally opposed to left-wing politics and began to question why there were radicals on the campus.
 They treated a student movement and student political debates as problems to be contained rather than as a normal part of either American or campus life.
 At the same time, some politicians, legislators, and citizens attacked the University of Minnesota as a campus that harbored anti-American Communists, vastly exaggerating or inventing the number of faculty or students who identified as communists for their own political purposes.

 Republican Politician and Dean of Student Affairs Create Campus Political Surveillance